Manikin Electronics Memotron

 A fully working Mellotron, without the hassel of tapes getting older and older, with no mechnical problems and costing less then the real thing.
 But with the very same sound and feel.

-You load sound either from the Manikin sound CDs ("Vintage" and "Studio" are the first being availble now), from the CDs of the M-Tron library or from Compact Flash Cards.
+You load sound either from the Manikin sound CDs ("Vintage" and "Studio" were the first, 8 CD available as today for a total of 131 sounds), from the CDs of the original M-Tron library or from Compact Flash Cards.
 You can also store sounds from the CDs to the Flash Card.

-S you get the full collection of all the classic Mellotron™ sounds plus some less known ones.
+So you get the full collection of all the classic Mellotron™ sounds plus some less known ones.
 All of them are stored, of cause, without looping in all their max 8 secs glory.
-And the Memotron plays them back without voice stealing or the hassle of changing a tape frome.
+And the Memotron plays them back without voice stealing or the hassle of changing a tape frame.

-You can load three tracks.
+You can load three sounds one after the other to keep them in RAM for instant usage.
 And because you are not limited by the real Mellotron tracks being on the very same tape, you can choos three sound from the library and play them together.
 And the Track selector switch also allows you to cross fade somewhere between the track.
-So you can for example mix the Cello and the 3 Violins to a homogene new sound easily on the fly.
+So you can for example mix the Cello and the 3 Violins to one new sound easily on the fly.

 Besides the obvious volume control, you also get a center detent pitch knob.
 And just like on the real thing there is no spring returning it to zero.
 The Tone controll appears to work way more on the sound then the real thing.
 You get a 12 dB lowpass.
 For a more vintage sound set this knob to somewhere between the 2 o'clock and the 4 o'clock position.
 Beware of setting on the counterclockwise end of this knob.
 It might filter everything of so you get silence and wonder what's happening.

 The little switch above the Volume is labeled Half-Speed.
 It plays back each sound at have the speed.
 This gives you an one octave lower tone and doubles the length of the tape to up to 16 secs.
 Some vintage Mellotron players liked it.
-And it is endeed doing samething usefull on some of the sounds.
+And it is endeed doing something useful on some of the sounds.

 The Data knob is the only encoder knob.
 And it is doubling as ENTER or OK button by pushing it down.
 It appears to use the same type of encoder as the Manikin Schrittmacher.
 The Escape button is used to say NO or to move upwards in the easy to use software menues.